petereon/hyenas/README.md

 ```
 ## Usage

-Hy - while very humble in its Pandas API coverage as of now - currently boasts an SQL like interface to access dataframe structures.
+Hyenas - while very humble in its Pandas API coverage as of now - currently boasts an SQL like interface to access dataframe structures.
 ```
 (import [hyenas[*]])
 (import [pandas [read_csv]])